 #1.
 Gather Your Inspiration

-Gather images online and from magazines of kitchens you love!
+Gather images online and from magazines of kitchens, you love!
 Tear out magazine photos and print out online images.
 Jot down exactly what you like about the photo so you can easily and succinctly communicate these details to your kitchen designer.
 Focus on the following areas:

-a.
-Overall layout (island or peninsula?
+- Overall layout (island or peninsula?
 What type of corner cabinet? etc.)

-b.
-Color palette for the cabinetry as well as for flooring, tile, countertops, etc.
+- The color palette for the cabinetry as well as for flooring, tile, countertops, etc.

-c.
-Specific storage features and solutions.
+- Specific storage features and solutions.

 Take 15-30 minutes and write down all of the things you don’t like about your current kitchen.
 Take note of any inconveniences or storage issues, placement of specific cabinets or appliances, colors that don’t appeal to you, and surfaces that don’t clean easily.
 Be as specific as possible.
 Take photos of your current kitchen from several different angles so you can easily discuss details with your kitchen designer.
 In addition, if there are specific things you love about your current kitchen, take note of those details as well.